 - Studying scripture

 Because Hindus believe in karma and reincarnation, the concept of heaven and hell as worlds of eternal glory or damnation do not exist in Hinduism.
-Hindus also do not ascribe to the concept of Satan or devil that is in eternal opposition to God.
+Hindus also do not ascribe to the concept of Satan or devil that is in eternal opposition to God or the Ultimate Reality.
 [See What is Karma? and Do Hindus believe in reincarnation?]

-Because Hinduism teaches that all of nature is Divine, Hindus believe that God manifests in the various forms that are found in nature, including animals, rivers, mountains and earth.
+Because Hinduism teaches that all of nature is Divine, Hindus believe that the Ultimate Reality manifests in the various forms that are found in nature, including animals, rivers, mountains and earth.
 For example, Ganesha, the Remover of Obstacles, is depicted with an elephant head which symbolizes wisdom, as elephants are recognized to be among the wisest of animals.
-Hanuman, worshipped as the perfect devotee and depicted as a monkey, symbolizes the individual’s ability to quiet the ever racing human mind through loving devotion to God and selfless service.
+Hanuman, worshipped as the perfect devotee and depicted as a monkey, symbolizes the individual’s ability to quiet the ever racing human mind through loving devotion to the Divine and selfless service.